-Intruders beware: Thirty-two teachers and staff in Mad River Local Schools are now armed and ready to kill.
+Intruders beware: Thirty-two teachers and staff in Ohio's Mad River Local Schools are now armed and ready to kill.

-When school gets back in session Monday, each building will have a number of the trained staff members who are able to access hidden gun safes, the combinations of which are known exclusively to the individual staff member and the superintendent.
+When school gets back in session Monday, each school building will have a number of the trained staff members who are able to access hidden gun safes, the combinations of which are known exclusively to the individual staff member and the superintendent.

 “It’s way more prevalent than people realize,” Wyen said of the district’s decision to arm employees.
 “Sixty-three out of 88 counties in Ohio have a district with a response team.”

 RELATED: New law to ban cellphone use while driving in Tenn. school zones

 In southwest Ohio, Wyen has worked with Sidney City Schools, in Miami County, which has a similar plan.
 Wyen has also worked with Georgetown Exempted Village Schools, in Brown County, east of Cincinnati.

 RELATED: Latest move in school safety?
 A panic button